Innovation summary

 Government Integration:

 • The model is integrated into the pre-existing public health care system infrastructure in Malawi.
-The MOH HIV clinics were shifted to the IC3 model under the leadership of the District Health Officer, and clinic staff are comprised of both MOH and PIH staff
+The Ministry Of Health (MOH) HIV clinics were shifted to the IC3 model under the leadership of the District Health Officer, and clinic staff are comprised of both MOH and PIH staff

 • The data systems at IC3 are utilizing the national M&E system, and IC3 is piloting several additional data collection systems for the national NCD Unit for the MOH

-• This public sector integration, coupled with the Ministry of Health’s ongoing support, bolsters the program’s sustainability
+• This public sector integration, coupled with the MOH’s ongoing support, bolsters the program’s sustainability

-• Partners in Health (PIH) is an international non-governmental organization that has almost 30 years of global health experience delivering community-based services in resource-poor settings across the world.
-PIH also provides technical support to its sister organization in Neno, Malawi- Abwenzi Pa Za Umoyo (APZU)
+• PIH is an international non-governmental organization that has almost 30 years of global health experience delivering community-based services in resource-poor settings across the world.
+PIH also provides technical support to its sister organization APZU in Neno.

 • Since 2007, APZU has been supporting public health delivery systems in one district with a goal of delivering world-class health outcomes and scaling innovative care delivery platforms, all in close collaboration with the Ministry of Health

-• PIH’s technical expertise, coupled with APZU’s broad based and sustained presence in Rwanda, are additional key drivers for successful MESH-MH implementation
+• PIH’s technical expertise, coupled with APZU’s broad based and sustained presence in Malawi, are additional key drivers for successful MESH-MH implementation

 Challenges